-Make 2013 a year to remember in your hunting and fishing pursuits.
+Make this a year to remember in your hunting and fishing pursuits.

 For most folks, that means enjoying a memorable trip.